ClearBlade/clearblade-iot-core-migration/README.md

 Install & run the latest binary from https://github.com/ClearBlade/clearblade-iot-core-migration/releases.

+**Note - We recommend you to use linux or darwin binaries.
+It's unlikely but possible something could fail during the migration.
+A failed_devices CSV file will be created at the end of this migration.
+Please submit this file to the [ClearBlade Support](https://clearblade.atlassian.net/servicedesk/customer/portal/1/group/1/create/20) and we will ensure 100% success**

+`clearblade-iot-core-migration -cbSystemKey <SYSTEM_KEY> -gcpServiceAccount <JSON_FILE_PATH> -cbToken <DEV_TOKEN> -gcpRegistryName <IOT_CORE_REGISTRY> -gcpRegistryRegion <GCP_PROJECT_REGION>`

+You will be prompted to enter a devices CSV file path that would be used to migrate devices specified in the CSV file.
+You can skip this step by pressing enter and by default all devices from the registry will be migrated.

+**Running this tool in a GCloud instance in the same region as your registry will speed up the migration process.**

+### Migration Tool compilation

 The tool was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).

-### Migration Tool compilation

 In order to compile the tool for execution, the following steps need to be performed:

 1. Retrieve the adapter source code
     - `git clone git@github.com:ClearBlade/clearblade-iot-core-migration.git`